 ** How will I know if I won?

 Once the selection is complete, honourees will be contacted.
 Our goal is before August 25th.
-Honourees will be required to formally accept the honour within five business days of notification, and sign and accept the terms of an agreement as provided to them at the time of their notification.
+Honourees will be required to formally accept the honour within five business days, and sign and accept the terms of a licence agreement as provided to them at the time of their notification.
 Once all selections are finalized and honourees have accepted, other nominees will be notified.
 If you are not available between July 25 and August 25, please make sure someone is monitoring your email.
-IF YOU FAIL TO RESPOND OR ACCEPT THE AGREEMENT IN A TIMELY FASHION, the offer to become a member of the Clean50 may be rescinded.
-Further, if we don’t get an agreed upon self-description and photo by August 25th, Delta Management will retain the discretion as to what to print.
-As we winnow down to finalists, we endeavor to reach out to those who will not be on the list this year and let them know.
-In particularly close races, that may go past our target date.
-If you are nominated, please be sure to whitelist in your email client any email from @deltamanagement.com.
-We don’t want your notification languishing in your junk mailbox!
+IF YOU FAIL TO RESPOND OR ACCEPT THE AGREEMENT IN A TIMELY FASHION, the offer to become a member of the Clean50 may be withdrawn.
+Further, if we don’t get an agreed upon self-description and photo by August 30th, Delta Management will retain sole discretion as to what to print based on the submissions as made in the Detailed Form.
+Please be very sure to provide the nominee’s PERSONAL email so we can ensure contact over the summer.
+Finally, if you haven’t heard from us, don’t assume the worst!
+We promise to let you know one way or the other as soon as a decision has been finalized.
+Until then, please hold the Summit date (September 28, 2023) in your calendars!

 FILLING OUT THE FORM/TECHNICAL QUESTIONS